Things to do in Quito

 The best known is the snow-capped Cotopaxi volcano, which is still active.
 It’s Ecuador’s second highest mountain and was the world’s highest volcano for years until the Chilean volcano Tupungato erupted in 1986.

 We parked at the Limpiopungo Lake and walked around the area.
 Wild horses roamed the fields and condors soared high above us.
 The ground was a bit wobbly at spots, due to the old lava flows.
-We got up to around 4200 meters and decided to skip the highest peak at 4300 meters since we felt a bit out of breath by the altitude.
+We made it up to around 4200 meters, then decided the peak at 4300 m was pushing it.
+A hundred meters may not seem much, but the altitude and oxygen will humble you.

 Cotopaxi volcano area Exploring the area around Cotopaxi volcano.

 For an experience closer to the city, take the Teleférico gondola up to Pichincha Volcano.
-It’s well worth the effort, but keep in mind that it goes up to 4100 meters at most, so beware of altitude sickness.
-It also gets chilly at the top, so bring a warm sweater.
+It goes up to 4100 meters, so bring a warm sweater and respect the altitude.

 Eating

-If you need more energy to fight the altitude, Magic Bean (north of Plaza Foch) is something of a backpacker place, with hearty food options such as pancake towers and hot chocolate with cheese.
+Need more energy to fight the altitude?
+North of Plaza Foch is Magic Bean, something of a backpacker place.
+Here you will find hearty food options such as tall pancake towers and hot chocolate with cheese.
+Yes, cheese.
+And yes, you’ll be glad you did.

 Having chocolate in Quito Sampling chocolate in Quito.